 unexpected closings are part of the game & if you’re lucky, good friends

 An old friend from High School had come to Europe to celebrate his recent retirement and had surprisingly jumped at the idea of walking 25 kilometers from one small village to the next in search of beer nirvana.
 Perhaps even more surprising, his wife had, too.
 Most come to Europe for Venice or Barcelona.
 We were going to spend two nights in Sambach.
-Now, most people would have complained on that last 10k stretch, especially after having walked 7k to a closed brewery, but she wasn’t.
+Now, most people would have complained on that last 10k stretch, especially after having walked 7k to a closed brewery, but she hadn’t.
 Even on what was a bit of a gimpy knee, she was not only just marching on but having a jolly old time doing it.
 Hot showers and great food and beer would soon be our reward but let’s not cut to the chase too soon.

 scenes from Sambach & the beerwanderers’ last stand